mkgold/project-lab/sections/01-ideas.md

 ## Project Summary

- * Describe your project in 2-3 sentences to a non-expert audience the purpose of your project.
+ * Describe your project and its purpose in 2-3 sentences to a non-expert audience.
 What are its central goals?

 ## What would an MVP (Minimal Viable Product) look like?